-What are the Top neurofeedback results You from Clients?
+What are the Top neurofeedback results You Notice from Clients?

 Kate: Sometimes neurofeedback renters don't share with me why they are training and that's fine.
 They don't have to in order for the training to work.
 I love that about NeurOptimal®.

 Because it does not require a diagnosis and is fully automated, clients can rent and do neurofeedback at home without having to share personal information.
 If they are training to get support managing sensitive or private issues, they don't have to share that information with me.

 Because of stigma of not being at our best emotionally, there can be a feeling of embarrassment or shame for people.
 They don't have to even give us their tracking progress checklist to review.

 They can monitor those themselves and notice the improvements.
 So there's a built-in privacy, which I think makes it easier for them to take action to help themselves.

 But with those who do share their neurofeedback results, at the first check-in we have with them, they tend to report feeling calmer and perhaps a bit more focused.
 Usually it is the second check-in, mid-way into their rental, where they report to me that their mood is shifting and they're feeling better overall: sleep is improving, they're less irritable, and less stressed-out.